CodeClimbersIO/os-monitor/Readme.md

 ## Security and Privacy

 - The monitor only tracks event metadata, not content
-- No keystrokes are recorded, only key codes
-- Window titles and application names are captured for context
+- Window titles, application names, and browser urls are captured for context
 - All data processing happens locally

 ## Development Guidelines